Get

 Providing a comfortable crate blanket, keeping the volume low on the stereo, and ensuring your cat does not get too hot or cold can help it feel more at ease during road trips.

-If you are unsure of the best way to calm your cat down, it is best to contact your vet.
+If you are unsure of the best way to calm your cat down, it is best to contact a vet.
 The vet can examine your pet and prescribe something safe for your cat to take so it can rest during the long ride.

 Conclusion